A picturesque port town with gorgeous gardens

-Things to do
+Things to do: Takamatsu

 When to go

 Like most of Shikoku, Takamatsu has warm, humid summers and chilly winters with minimal snowfall.
 Summers see temperatures in the mid to high 20s with high humidity.
-During the winter, the mercury gets close to freezing overnight, but stays around 5 degrees Celsius during the day.
+During the winter, the mercury gets close to freezing overnight, but stays around 5ºC during the day.
 May through July is the rainy season, when Takamatsu can see heavy rainfall.
 Shikoku’s typhoon season is in September, but as Takamatsu is on the sheltered inland sea side, it doesn’t get hit as hard as cities on the Pacific side.